securityfirst/tent-content/contents_en/travel/preparation/beginner/standard-operating-procedures.md

 *	Create a communication schedule.

-Check in regularly with someone who is not travelling with you and can provide support in an emergency.
+Check in regularly with someone who is not travelling with you and can provide support if you fail to check in due to an emergency.

 *   Establish curfews, deadlines, and no-go areas.